 Law clerks without prior Government service are entitled to 13 days of annual leave and 13 days of sick leave for each year.
 Any leave balances remaining at the conclusion of the law clerk appointment are forfeited.

 To apply, send a cover letter, a complete resume, and a copy of your law school transcript.
 A legal writing sample, preferably in the tax field, should also accompany the application materials.
+Please note any other Judge-specific requirements provided in the portal or in the Judge’s profile on the Court’s website.
 All documents should be submitted in PDF format.

 Questions concerning the application process may be directed to the Court's Office of Human Resources at (202) 521-4700.